 I have Delta SkyMiles now, but they did come with quite the reputation.
 Though they’re often called “Sky Pesos” because of their seemingly low value on many redemptions, there are actually a bunch of great reward options possible with SkyMiles!

-Below I’ll share the best redemptions currently available to book with Delta SkyMiles, so you don’t have to think of yours as “Sky Pesos” anymore either.
+Below I’ll share the best redemptions currently available to book award travel with the Delta frequent flyer program, so you don’t have to think of yours as “Sky Pesos” anymore either.